Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

-The proof of Theorem \ref{thm:eig-main}(b) hinges on understanding the upper tail large deviations of the homomorphism counts of even cycles in Erd\H{o}s-R\'{e}nyi graphs.
+The proof of Theorem \ref{thm:eig-main} \corA{for $\al >0$} hinges on understanding the upper tail large deviations of the homomorphism counts of even cycles in Erd\H{o}s-R\'{e}nyi graphs.
 First let us provide necessary definitions.

 \begin{dfn}[Homomorphism counts and labelled copies] Given graphs $H$ and $\Graph$ we write ${\rm Hom}(H, \Graph)$ to denote the number of homomorphisms of $H$ into $\Graph$.
 That is, \beq (H, \Graph) := \sum_{\varphi: V(H) \mapsto V(\Graph)} \prod_{\edge= (x,y) \in E(H)} a^\Graph_{\varphi(x), \varphi(y)}, \eeq where the sum runs over {\em all} maps $\varphi$ from $V(H)$ to $V(\Graph)$ and $\{a^\Graph_{u,v}\}$ are the entries of the adjacency matrix of $\Graph$.